mosip/inji-verify/README.md

 docker rm inji-verify-dev
 ```

-### Docker compose setup:
+### Run Using Docker Compose:
     (Note: Make sure that the following commands are run in the directory where docker-compose.yml file is present)

-Use the above image in the docker-compose.yml file and run the following commands to run as docker compose:
+Use the above image `<dockerImageName>:<tag>` in the docker-compose.yml file and run the following commands to run as docker compose:
 ```shell
 $ docker-compose up -d # if docker compose is installed as a standalone command.
 $ docker compose up -d # if docker compose is installed as a plugin to docker command